On the power of conditional independence testing under model-X: Acknowledgments

 \section{Acknowledgments}

 We thank Asaf Weinstein, Timothy Barry, and Stephen Bates for detailed comments on earlier versions of the manuscript, as well as Ed Kennedy and Larry Wasserman for discussions of the connections to causal inference.
+We also thank two anonymous referees for constructive feedback that greatly helped us improve the manuscript.